achechen/ghost-on-azure-vm/README.md

 ## Checks
 - Check if both instances are online.
 Use **ghostProductionAddress** and **ghostStagingAddress** urls. **NOTE: It may take up to 15 minutes.**
   ![site](./images/site.png)
 - Check if you can log in as an administrator to both instances using this URL: http://mysite.com/ghost and credentials you entered as inputs. **NOTE: Because staging and production instances use the same cookies, you may not be able to log into the same instances on the same browser session.
-Use different browsers or private mode.**
+Use different browsers or private mode.** **NOTE2: If you see a setup screen instead of the login screen, It means that the auto setup operation was not completed yet.
+Wait until you see the below login screen.
+DO NOT PERFORM THE SETUP YOURSELF.**
   ![execute](./images/signin.png)
 - You can also check if the instances are running OK by logging into the VM and running ```ghost ls``` command:
   ![site](./images/ghostls.png)